Yannmm/yannmm.github.io/_posts/2024-5-27-ruby-tips.md

 - Ruby's `Object Model` is fanscinating: both instance and class are all objects. class has `instance_methods` while `Class`'s instance_methods are called on class.

+- `Callable objects` include procs and lambdas.
+Blocks are convertible to them.

+- Just like method, a block returns the result of the last line of code it eveluates.
+Block vs Closure???

 ### How